skip to Main Content

 Now came the big question—how on earth was he going to fit all of us on that one scooter?

-Papa with full confidence said, “No problem at all.
-I’ve carried piles of books on this scooter, sags of vegetables and fruits.
-Definitely, balancing you kids is easy!”
+Papa, with full confidence, said, “No problem at all.
+I’ve carried piles of books on this scooter, sacks of vegetables, and fruits.
+Definitely, balancing kids is easy!”

 Somehow, I, Gauri, and Teepu squeezed onto the back seat.
 Manu and Suku, the youngest, were in the front—one on each of Papa’s thighs.

-My siblings thought it was the coolest thing ever.
+My siblings thought it was the coolest thing.
 (Of course—they don’t care how it looks.)

 But I do.
-I’m grown up now.
+I’ve grown up.
 What would my classmates think?

 I sat uncomfortably in my skirt, legs crossed awkwardly, trying to stay balanced, while my leg hair waved hello to the world.